TelerikAcademy/QA-Academy/21. Python Overview/slides/README.md

   - Working with Big Data
   - Science
   - And more
-- Lately Python is considered the best language for beginer programers
+- Lately Python is considered the best language for beginner programmers
   - Since Python has a fluent and expressional syntax

 # Installing Python